YouTube TV highlights

 - Start a free 7-day free trial

 YouTube TV review

-When YouTube TV came on to the scene in 2017, it was only available to limited locations in the US.
+When YouTube launched its live streaming service called YouTube TV in 2017, it was only available to limited locations in the US.
 Today, the service is now available to viewers nationwide and has grown to become one of the leading live TV streaming services on the market.